 - Fürstenwalde – Alt-Schadow 72 km, 240 m

 - Alt-Schadow – Lübbenau 53 km, 180 m

 - rest day (Kayaking in the Spreewald region)

 - Lübbenau – Cottbus 66 km, 220 m

 - Cottbus – Wartha 86 km, 490 m

 - Wartha – Ebersbach 68 km, 772 m

 - Around the Spree sources 11 km, 170 m

-We were not sponsored in any way on this tour and all expenses were paid by ourselves.
+We were not sponsored in any way on the Spree cycle route, and paid all expenses ourselves.